Know your rights and obligations as mortgagee (lender) within NZ

 A person's home is usually his or her largest asset and will usually be financed in part by a mortgage.
-The law recognises both the substantial amount of money involved and the owner's likely emotional attachment to the property, and seeks to strike a balance between the rights and interests of the mortgagee (the lender) and the mortgagor (the borrower).
+The New Zealand law recognises both the substantial amount of money involved and the owner's likely emotional attachment to the property, and seeks to strike a balance between the rights and interests of the mortgagee (the lender) and the mortgagor (the borrower).

 While the rights of mortgagees are extensive in order to ensure that their interest is protected, at the same time the law requires that they comply with strict limitations and procedures in dealing with the mortgagor's property.
-The rights and obligations of mortgagees are found in the PROPERTY LAW ACT 1952.
+The rights and obligations of mortgagees are found in the NZ PROPERTY LAW ACT 2007.

 The rights of mortgagees